-But to be faster and accurate, you just need to simply select the file of which you want to display the properties for, and then you have to press “Ctrl+I”.
-You will directly get properties panel for the desired file or folder without taking off your hands from the keyboards.
+But to be faster and more accurate, you just need to simply select the file for which you want to display the properties, and then you have to press “Ctrl+I”.
+You will directly get the properties panel for the desired file or folder without taking off your hands from the keyboards.

 2. Quickly Switch Workspaces and Windows

-Therefore, to access the extra space, you need all the arrow keys, that are, up, down, left and right.
-All these arrow keys are used along with “Ctrl + Alt” combination.
+Therefore, to access the extra space, you need all the arrow keys, which are, up, down, left and right.
+All these arrow keys are used along with the “Ctrl + Alt” combination.

 Therefore, if you want to move the second workspace, then you have to use Ctrl + Alt + Right Arrow Key.
 Similarly, for the fourth workspace, you have to use Ctrl + Alt + Down Arrow Key.

 3. Close All the Windows of an Application